Arvindus

 • 'Academische filosofie, De subjectieve geest in zijn algemeenheid samengevat', Index: 200806261.

-• Aristotle, Metaphysica, in: The Works of Aristotle, Volume VIII, W. D. Ross (editor), Oxford University Press, London / et alibi, 1928.
+• Aristotle, (translated), Metaphysica, in: W. D. Ross (editor), The Works of Aristotle, Volume VIII, Oxford University Press, London / et alibi, 1928.

 • Geert Crevits, Morya Wijsheid 4: Vertrouwen in jezelf, Mayil Publishing House, 2007.